satoshigeyuki/Centaurus/README.md

 ### Python

 As for the interpreter, currently only Python 2 is supported.
 The software depends on ```ctypes``` to interface the Python script with the shared libraries compiled from C++.
+The Python library searches for the shared libraries within the directory specified in the environment variable ```CENTAURUS_DL_PATH```

 A Python program has to know where